-Most of our partner universities offer courses in English and their national language.
-In the overview of our partner universities it is marked as follows: “English/Chinese", "Russian/English" etc. In this case you do not need to know the national language (the national language is not a prerequisite for your application in this case).
-This is different if the language of instruction is the national language only.
-This is the case for some universities with languages of instruction of French, Spanish, Italian, and Portuguese.
-In this case, knowledge of the language on a B1/B2 level is necessary.
+At most partner universities, courses are taught in both English and the local language.
+In the overview of partner universities it is marked that way: E.g. "English/Chinese", "Russian/English" etc. In this case you do not need to know the national language (the national language is not a requirement for the application in this case).
+It is different if it is taught only on the national language.
+These are the languages French, Spanish, Italian, Portuguese.
+In this case, the level of the national language is required to the extent of B1/B2.

 Letter of recommendation